-A gatekeeper is an activity within a course that has certain requirements that must be met before a student can either move on to new course material, or pass the course.
+A gatekeeper is an activity within a course that has certain requirements that must be met before a student can either move on to new course material, access an item in the syllabus, or pass the course.

 Some examples of using a gatekeeper might be: